-Units of both momentum and impulse are newton-seconds (symbol: Ns), which are expressed as
+Units of both momentum and impulse are newton-seconds (symbol: N·s) expressed as

 How to calculate impulse

-- You can type the values of initial and final momentum into our calculator to find the impulse directly from the impulse formula
+- You can type the initial and final momentum values into our calculator to find the impulse directly from the impulse formula

 J = Δp.